ElmerCSC/elmer-linsys/README.md

 To automate the benchmarking as thoroughly as possible there are available some bash scripts.
 Of these the "run_complete.sh" and "run_complete_mahti.sh" are most mature and easiest to use.
 These function fundamentally the same way, with the only difference being that "run_complete.sh" is meant to be used on a personal computer, while "run_complete_mahti.sh" is primarily designed to be used on Mahti, but should be very easy to modify for any slurm based computer cluster.

 These bash scripts will do everything from partitioning the mesh to needed amount (this is currently not super robust) and running ElmerSolver on specified case with specified solver to plotting the results.
-For the automated scipt to be able to control mesh size and wanted solver the case file for the problem will have to be designed with that in mind.
+For the automated script to be able to control the mesh size and the wanted solver, the case file for the problem will have to be designed with that in mind.
 ElmerSolver implements two ways to help with this.

 Firstly, one can include contents of another file into the case file with the "include" keyword.
 This is currently used to add the information of the wanted solver to the case file.
 That is the case file should contain the line
 ```fortran